mikropsoft/StevenBlock/README.md

 **StevenBlock** now puts the power in your hands.
 During installation, you'll be prompted to select the hosts file that best suits your browsing style.

--   **StevenBlack (Main)**: The classic, balanced blocklist.
-A great starting point for most users, based on the original **StevenBlack** hosts.
+-   **Steven Black's List (Recommended)**: The classic, balanced blocklist.
+A great starting point for most users, offering robust daily protection with excellent compatibility.
--   **Spark Protection (Light)**: A lighter touch for minimal blocking, focusing on the most intrusive ads while maintaining high compatibility.
+-   **Hagezi's Multi LIGHT (Basic)**: For those who prefer a lighter touch.
+This list provides essential protection against the most common ads and trackers while ensuring maximum website and app compatibility.
--   **Blu Protection (Balanced)**: A comprehensive and well-rounded list for everyday use, blocking a wide range of ads, trackers, and malware.
+-   **Hagezi's Multi NORMAL (All-Round)**: The perfect balance between protection and compatibility.
+This comprehensive list is designed for the average user, blocking a wide range of annoyances without breaking sites.
+-   **Hagezi's Multi PRO (Extended)**: A step up for users who want more thorough blocking.
+It targets a broader spectrum of ads, trackers, and malicious domains, offering extended protection.
+-   **Hagezi's Multi PRO++ (Maximum)**: For users seeking maximum protection.
+This list is more extensive and includes additional blocklists that might occasionally affect certain services, offering a near-complete ad-free experience.
--   **Ultimate Protection (Aggressive)**: For the power user who wants maximum blocking.
-This list is more aggressive and may require some manual whitelisting for certain sites or services.
+-   **Hagezi's Multi ULTIMATE (Aggressive)**: The ultimate choice for power users who want to block everything possible.
+This is a very aggressive list and is more likely to break websites or apps, potentially requiring manual whitelisting for desired services.
+Use with caution.

 ## **📊 The Numbers Game: How We Protect You**